Photo of Álvarez, Marina M.

 About

 Marina M. Álvarez is a curator, scholar, and an educator.
 From 2021-2023, she was the Andrew W. Mellon Visual Arts Curatorial Assistant at the National Museum of Mexican Art in Chicago, Illinois, and in 2019 she was a Latino Museum Studies Fellow through the National Museum of the American Latino.
-Marina holds an MA in Spanish from Loyola University Chicago, an MA in Museum and Exhibition Studies and is pursuing a Ph.D. in Art History from the University of Illinois at Chicago.
-With training in Critical Ethnic Studies, Literature, and Gender Studies, she studies twentieth century Mexican art and contemporary Latinx art.
+Marina holds an MA in Spanish Language and Literatures from Loyola University Chicago, and is pursuing a Ph.D. in Art History from the University of Illinois Chicago.
+At UIC, she is examining twentieth century Mexican, Indigenous, and Chicana/o/x art through decolonial feminist theories.
+She has also published articles on the political potential of feminist graffiti on both sides of the U.S.-México border.
+Her article, "Monumentality and Anticolonial Resistance: Feminist Graffiti in Mexico" was published with Public Art Dialogue in 2022.
+Apart from her scholarly and creative ventures, Marina loves to teach, mentor, and guide other first-generation college students.

 Selected Publications